 - Terminal devices: devices starting with tty.
 Terminals are user interfaces taking text as input and producing text as output, and are typically used by interactive shells.
-In particular, you will find console which matches the device specified through console in the kernel command line.
-You will also find the ttyS0 device file. - Pseudo-terminal devices: devices starting with pty, used when you connect through SSH for example.
-Those are virtual devices, but there are so many in /dev that we wanted to give a description here. - MMC device(s) and partitions: devices starting with mmcblk.
+In particular, you will find console which matches the device specified through console= in the kernel command line.
+You will also find the ttyS0 device file. - MMC device(s) and partitions: devices starting with mmcblk.
 You should here recognize the MMC device(s) on your system and the associated partitions. - If you have a real board (not QEMU) and a USB stick, you could plug it in and if your kernel was built with USB host and mass storage support, you should see a new sda device appear, together with the sda<n> devices for its partitions.